Importer fined $4,500 for bringing in 63kg of undeclared vegetables from Malaysia

 "Illegally imported vegetables are of unknown sources and can pose a food safety risk," said SFA.

-Those that contain high levels of pesticides can lead to adverse health effects if consumed regularly, it added.
+Those that contain high levels of pesticides can cause adverse health effects if consumed regularly, SFA added.

-Offenders who illegally import fresh fruits and vegetables can be fined up to $10,000 and jailed for not more than three years.
+Offenders who illegally import fresh fruit and vegetables can be fined up to $10,000 or jailed for up to three years, or both.